chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 - Shortest explanation for why psc-package would likely be preferred over Bower as a dependency manager for new learners.
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - An idea that's useful for a quick 'getting started' approach to learning PureScript.
 However, this approach would only work if it is used as part of some larger vision of documentation.
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - The question of how releases integrate with the process of making a release to NPM needs to be further explored.
 There might be additional things that could be optimized here.
 [How_Do_We_Avoid_Ecosystem_Incoherence]

+ [On_ergonomics_of_FP_Compiler_Errors]

+- [Jordan] Many people complain about the cryptic errors of Haskell and PureScript, likely because they do not understand the compiler / type system that well [On_ergonomics_of_FP_Compiler_Errors]
+- [Jordan] Elm, which is an FP language, has great compiler errors, but only because it's type system is much simpler and less powerful [On_ergonomics_of_FP_Compiler_Errors]
+- [Jordan] PureScript's error messages have improved [On_ergonomics_of_FP_Compiler_Errors]
+- [Jordan] Compiler errors shouldn't tell you that something wrong occured (that's obvious, otherwise an error would not have been emitted).
+Rather, they should tell you what went wrong using non-jargon-y language and tell you what to do to fix them [On_ergonomics_of_FP_Compiler_Errors]
+- [Alex] A PureScript user believes error messages should highlight the problem in the code in a way that makes resolution actionable, not explain why it bothers the compiler using technical jargon.
+[On_ergonomics_of_FP_Compiler_Errors]
+- [Alex] A PureScript user believes that a compiler is a logic-checker, which means it can not be wrong.
+So, rather than explain it's full reasoning, it should just provide actionable description of the resolution.
+If details are desired, provide them in a separate document linked from the error message.
+[On_ergonomics_of_FP_Compiler_Errors]